 Sarah is a Digital Learning Coach for Lynnfield Public Schools.
 A former middle school Language Arts teacher, Sarah became a technology specialist to guide and encourage other teachers as they utilize technological tools with their curriculums.
 Sarah has provided professional development both in-district and at regional conferences, including Blue Ribbon Schools, MassCUE, and Christa McAuliffe Technology Conference.
 Sarah’s passion is to help teachers to see the possibilities that digital learning tools can bring to learners of all ages to feel successful in and out of the classroom.
 Sarah can be found on Twitter @ELAperks.

 |Date and Time||February 22, 2017 with snow date: February 23, 2017

-8:00 am – 5:00 pm
+8:00 am – 3:30 pm

 |Location||Montachusett Vocational Technical High School